Understanding the differences between lactose grades in terms of powder flow

 Blends of anhydrous lactose and Microcrystalline Cellulose (MCC) in the ratio 65/35 to 55/45 give granules with the optimal properties for roller compaction.Inclusion of MCC tends to decrease the roller compaction throughput rate and to increase the ribbon temperature during roller compaction.
 However, granule size and flow, and tablet weight uniformity are improved with the inclusion of Microcrystalline Cellulose (MCC).
 In this ratio, the loss of tabletability of MCC after roller compaction is minimal and inconsequential.

-Lactose is commonly wet granulated with microcrystalline cellulose in the preparation of pharmaceutical tablets.
+Lactose is commonly wet granulation with microcrystalline cellulose in the preparation of pharmaceutical tablets.
 The studies reported in this article examine the effects of lactose / MCC ratio, lactose particle size and polyvinylpyrrolidone concentration on granule and tablet properties.

 The particle size of lactose has been shown to be important for dry powder inhalers (DPI).
 Therefore it is important to use robust techniques for the measurement of the particle size of lactose.
 In this paper, various aspects for the determination of the particle size of lactose for dry powder inhalers are discussed.
 For reliable results it is important to take representative samples and to have an exchange of the particle size method between supplier and user.